tobhe/cryptoscan/README.md

 shared libraries) for embedded statically linked crypto implementations.

-Currently it can detect AES, ChaCha20, Curve25519, DES, MD5, and SHA by searching the binary file for well-known constants used within the respective algorithms.
+Currently it can detect AES, ChaCha20, Curve25519, DES, MD5, and SHA by searching for well-known constants used within the respective algorithms.

 ## Usage